varvet/godmin/README.md

 end
 ```

-Second, it creates a controller that looks something like this:
+Second, it creates a controller:

 ```ruby
 class ArticlesController < ApplicationController